Today I’m going to show you 17 little-known ways to find GREAT content ideas.

 Plus, you get to see the exact words and phrases that they use to promote their post.

-(Which will come in handy when you start to promote your content)
+(This will come in handy when you start to promote your content.)

 3. The Reddit Keyword Research Tool